kaiobarb/mystical-grove/README.md

  - Fog and Godrays

 ## To Run this project:
 Use Unity version 19.1.4 to download and run this project.
-Or if you just want to see the end result, download the build at [LINK MISSING] and run the executable (Windows only).
+Or if you just want to see the end result, download the build from the 'Builds' folder and run the executable (Windows only).

+### Extra files:
+There are extra files, including the documentation of the project and our intial presentation, both as PDF files saved in the 'MiscFiles' Folder.
+In addition to these two files, there is a video file (.mp4) that documents the scene, showing off some of the elements of the scene!